kawalpemilu/upload.kawalpemilu.org/README.md

     The 11 outputs of the network consist of the digits 0 through 9 and the letter X.

   * **Verification**.
 In principle, the digits with the highest confidence are picked to form numbers.
-The confidence for a number is the confidences of the digits that make up the number multiplied.
+The confidence for a number is the confidence of the digits that make up the number multiplied.
     The C1 forms have a field for the total number of validly votes.
     This number can be exploited as a checksum to improve accuracy.